-In light of the regulator's indications, Group Top Risk Takers and Heads of higher level of the Company Control Functions, even if they are partly included among Key Managers, are subject to a maximum limit to the variable component of remuneration11 and equal to, at most, 33% of the fixed remuneration inclusive, among others, of the bonus granted through this Plan and the annually accrued amount resulting from the Performance Share Plan.
+&lt;sup>13 LECOIP 3.0: retention plan linked to the duration of the 2022-2025 Business Plan and destined to the Professionals of the among Key Managers, are subject to a maximum limit to the variable component of remuneration and equal to, at most, 33% of the fixed remuneration inclusive, among others, of the bonus granted through this Plan and the annually accrued amount resulting from the Long Term Incentive Plan (i.e. the Performance Share Plan or the LECOIP 3.0).